Nicocarad/Computational-Intelligence/Final_Report.md

 The aim of this challenge is to obtain the best results on a set covering problem with differrent algorithm, minimizing the number of calls to the fitness function

+Two proposed solutions:

+- Simulated Annealing: it is just an attempt but not properly working
+- Tabu Search: results shown later

 ### Solution

 ```python